AirenSoft/OvenPlayer/README.md

 ![Alt text](dist/player.jpg)

 ## What is OvenMediaEngine?
 OvenMediaEngine(OME) is a streaming engine for real-time live broadcasting with Ultra-low latency.
 It receives the RTMP stream from general broadcasting studios such as OBS, XSplit and transmit it on WebRTC.
 Video streams with Ultra-low latency can be played in a browser without plug-ins.
-To make it easier to play WebRTC streams in browsers, we are working on HTML5 player project OvenPlayer

 ## Features